lsst-dm/dmtn-330/index.md

 Butler server at Google Cloud will serve a Butler repository to end users.
 The Butler database for this repository will be hosted in AlloyDB in the cloud.
 The artifact files will be hosted at USDF in Weka, and served to end users via the Weka S3 gateway.
-The Butler server signs URLs to grant users access to files in S3.

 ### Files that will be published